Aurore Bergé: Ligue du LOL

 In 2010, when she was still a member of the UMP, Aurore Bergé retweeted a message stating “I hereby officially announce that I don’t give a damn”, in response to a denunciation letter alerting against the harassment practices of the group known as the “Ligue du LOL.”

 The "Ligue du LOL" was an informal network, primarily composed of young journalists and media professionals, that became notorious for its coordinated harassment campaigns on social media, especially on Twitter.
 Members of the group would use dismissive and provocative language to mock and intimidate targets, including fellow journalists and public figures.
 Their actions often involved downplaying, or even ridiculing, denunciation efforts against online abuse, as well as retaliating against anyone who criticized their behavior.

 Sharing misinformation amid Israel-Hamas War

-During the Israel-Hamas war, Aurore Bergé was criticized for relaying unverified and false claims about atrocities allegedly committed by Hamas.
+During the Israel-Hamas war, Aurore Bergé was criticized for relaying unverified claims about atrocities allegedly committed by Hamas.
 In particular, she repeated the rumor that a baby had been burned in an oven.
 However, it was confirmed that there was no credible evidence to support this claim.
 Local authorities and experts on the ground refuted the allegation, clarifying that no such incident had occurred.
 Critics argue that by giving visibility to such unfounded narratives, Bergé contributed to the spread of misinformation during a highly volatile conflict.